Identify each of the following changes of state as melting, freez... | Channels for Pearson+

 Phase Changes

 Phase changes refer to the transitions between different states of matter, such as solid, liquid, and gas.
-These changes occur due to the addition or removal of heat, which affects the energy and arrangement of particles.
-Understanding these transitions is crucial for identifying processes like melting, freezing, sublimation, and deposition.
+These changes occur due to variations in temperature and pressure, leading to processes like melting, freezing, sublimation, and deposition.
+Understanding these transitions is crucial for identifying the specific change occurring in a given scenario.

 Recommended video: